-As the next step, the synthesized compounds were investigated in the solid-state to observe the possible behavior as the active materials in organic light-emitting diode (OLED) structure.
-Two matrices were chosen to avoid the possible aggregation, polymer Zeonex as the stage between solution and solid-state and 4,4'-bis(N-carbazolyl)-1,1'-biphenyl (CBP) as the host for OLED.
-It could be noticed that the fluorescence emission (maximum peak) is similar in the Zeonex matrix as it was in the solutions (Figure 7).
-On the other hand, a solid matrix allows us to observe strong delay emission.
-Depending on the substitution, the thermally activated delayed fluorescence (TADF), roomtemperature phosphorescence (RTP), or dual TADF & RTP was observed.
-Theoretically, to obtain efficient TADF emission, our compound should have as close as possible the singlet and triplet excited states.
-There are several ways to estimate singlet and triplet excited states, the onset of the respective emission or the maxima of the emissions are used.
+As the next step, the synthesized compounds were investigated in the solid-state to gauge their potential as the active materials in organic light-emitting diode (OLED) structures.
+Two matrices were chosen to avoid possible aggregation, polymer Zeonex as the stage between solution and solidstate and 4,4'-bis(N-carbazolyl)-1,1'-biphenyl (CBP) as the host for OLEDs (Figure 5, Figure S2-S5, SI).
+For closer comparison we choose compounds 10b, d, f, g, h, m, which present the most significant changes.
+It was noticed that the fluorescence emission (maximum peak) in the Zeonex matrix is similar to that in solutions (Figure 5).
+Depending on the substitution, thermally activated delayed fluorescence (TADF), room-temperature phosphorescence (RTP), or dual TADF & RTP were observed.
+Theoretically, to obtain efficient TADF emission, our compound should have as close as possible singlet and triplet excited states.
+There are several ways to estimate singlet and triplet excited states including the onset of the respective emission or the maxima of the emissions.
 In our case, to allow for the comparison with theoretical calculations, we decide to use emission maxima.
-In our case, the lowest $\Delta E{ST}$ gaps were observed for compounds with additional benzene ring (10b), thiophene ring (10g) and double bromine group (10i).
-In the two compounds (10b, 10i), the low $\Delta E{ST}$ gap was connected with the same effect like in solution (an increase of conjugation, decrease the charge transfer energy).
-The groups affect the CT energy state, where the triplet localized energy state remains (LE).
-In the case of the derivative with thiophene unit (10g), it seems that the group is affecting the triplet energy state, which is one of the highest (Figure 7g).
-To prove, which actual emission process we observe, the emission of the compounds at different delayed times were collected and compared (Figure S2).
-Moreover, the emission spectra were obtained at different temperatures during the time-resolved photoluminescence measurement to estimate where is the phosphorescence and the point when the thermal activation occur.
-To decide if the compound exhibit emission through the TADF or RTP process, we need to compare ns range emission with at least μs one at 300 K and the phosphorescence emission.
-In our case, most of the compounds in the Zeonex matrix exhibit TADF emission with certain deviations.
-Compounds 10d,e,g,h,n had pure TADF emission, where delayed emission (80 ms, 300 K) matches the prompt ns emission.
-In the case of 10a,b,c,f,i,l, we have mixed TADF&RTP emission where RTP contribution is higher than 1% and for compounds 10j,k, the RTP contribution is lower than 1%.
-Only compound 10m with a single bromine group had pure RTP emission at 80 ms delay time (Figure 7m).
-Very little change like insertion of nitrogen group (10n), change the emission to pure TADF or addition of second bromine group (10i)creates mixed TADF&RTP emitter.
+The lowest $\Delta E{ST}$ gaps were observed for compounds with an additional benzene ring (10b), thiophene ring (10g) and double bromine substituents (10i) (Figure 5a, d, Table 2).
+In the two compounds 10b and 10i, the low $\Delta E{ST}$ gap was connected with the same effect like in solution (an increase of conjugation, decrease the charge transfer energy).
+The groups affect the CT energy state, where the triplet localized energy state remains (3LE).
+In the case of the derivative with thiophene unit (10g), it seems that the group is affecting the triplet energy state, which is one of the highest (Figure 5d).
+To prove, which actual emission process is observed, the emission of the compounds at different delayed times were collected and compared (Figure S3, SI).
+Moreover, emission spectra were obtained at different temperatures during the time-resolved photoluminescence measurement to estimate the location of phosphorescence and the point when thermal activation occurs.
+To decide if the compound exhibits emission through the TADF or RTP process, a comparison of ns range emission with at least μs at 300 K and the phosphorescence emission is required.
+In our case, compounds 10d,g,h had pure TADF emission, where delayed emission (80 ms, 300 K) matches the prompt ns emission (Figure 5b,d,e).
+If we look closely at the transient curves and inset spectra, it can be noticed that at microsecond delays, the spectra (Figure 5h,j,k) shift slightly to lower energies which is not so unusual in CT-based emitters and explained by local interactions between the dipole moment of the host and the excited state dipole moment of the TADF molecule.
+In the case of 10b,f we have mixed TADF&RTP emission where RTP contribution is higher than 1% (Figure 5a,c) but if we would look closely how the emission change at different delay times (Figure 5g,i) we would notice pure TADF emission at microsecond delay time which is important for OLED devices.
+The phosphorescence part starts to be visible above 1 ms delay time.
+From this set of compounds, only 10m with a single bromine group had pure RTP emission at 80 ms delay time (Figure 5f), nevertheless, again if the microsecond range is checked, only pure TADF is observed which means in this case we have direct shift between TADF and RTP processes rather than dual emission (Figure 5I).